eyeezzi/go-microphage/README.md

 ## Usage

 1. supply the files aiven.env and concluent.env.
-See sample.env.
+See sample-env.
 2. `go run *.go`

 ## Notes